timeddilation/FlowArtSimV1.1/README.md

 # FlowArtSimV1.1
 Unity Simulation for flow arts

+[Get Unity](https://unity3d.com/get-unity/download) for free, open this project in Unity.

 Current, only 4 moves programmed, and are toggled by (e, r, t, y), until I get a menu in.

 The models for both hoops and poi are setup, and functional.